-As far as new projects, plans are in place for an upgrade to the Animal Kingdom entrance, with a new tram drop-off point which will be covered from the elements.
-This will see a re-routing in a bunch of traffic in the parking lot there until finished.
+As far as new projects, the biggest one has been the upgrade to the Animal Kingdom entrance.
+This includes a new tram drop-off point which will be covered from the elements.
+This area also improves guest flow with a faster security checkpoint.

-Besides that there are no other live construction sites and no major projects in the works for new attractions at this time, though there are many rumors.
-We could be finding out more in the upcoming months once the D23 Expo hits.
+Besides that, there are no other live construction sites and no major projects in the works for new attractions at this time, though there are many rumors.
+We could be finding out more in the upcoming months, but we’ll let you know.

 Even though there are many construction projects and new attractions going on inside the Disney World theme parks, probably just as much work has been going on outside the theme parks recently.
 We’re going to share with you what’s going up and coming in the near future.

 Then beyond the hotel construction there are always new things going into Disney Springs.
-We’ve had a never ending line of new restaurant openings over the past 4 years, and this year is no different with new openings like Jaleo and City Works Eatery & Pour House.
+We’ve had a never-ending line of new restaurant openings over the past 4 years, and this year is no different with new openings like City Works Eatery & Pour House.
 I’m hungry already!